OanaGaskey/Traffic-Sign-Classifier/README.md

 In terms of size, the validation set is a little over a tenth of the training data and the test data is about a third of the training set.

 At the begining, I thought that this amount of data would be more than sufficient for my traffic sign classifier to perform well.
-After I designed and tunned my convolutional neural network I realized that I was not able to get the accuracy above 80%.
-Because of this, I decided to increase the training data set by rotating each image twice, 10 degrees left respectively 10 degrees right.
+After I designed and tuned my convolutional neural network I realized that I was not able to get the accuracy above 80%.
+Because of this, I decided to increase the training data set by rotating each image twice, once 10 degrees left and once again 10 degrees right.
 I found this to be the most important factor that increases the accuracy on the validation data set.

 ```
 # Increase the training data set
-# Rotate images 10 degrees right respectively 10 degrees right to add to the train data set
+# Rotate images 10 degrees left and 10 degrees right to add to the train data set

 def rotateImage(image, angle):
     image_center = tuple(np.array(image.shape[1::-1]) / 2)